GeneralBots/BotBook/site/docs/chapter-05-gbdialog-reference.md

 ![generalbots-2018](https://user-images.githubusercontent.com/65977273/94922431-949c3900-0490-11eb-800a-6b478d689f2a.png)

 General Bots BASIC using HEAR and TALK keywords provides a easy to write bot language accessible to everyone and used as incomer for people willing to make their own bot.
+It's crucial to emphasize just how easy and powerful the General Bots system is:

+1. Rapid Development: With just a few lines of BASIC-like code, you can create complex, AI-powered applications.

+2. Automatic REST API: General Bots automatically generates REST API endpoints for your dialogs, saving you significant development time.

+3. Production-Ready: Simply by adding a BASIC text file, you get a General Bots application running in production.
+No complex deployment processes required.

+4. Versatility: Whether you're building chatbots, process automation, or data collection systems, General Bots can handle it all with the same simple syntax.

+5. Integration of LLMs: Seamlessly incorporate the power of Large Language Models into your applications without dealing with complex AI frameworks.

+General Bots truly revolutionizes the way we build AI-powered applications and REST APIs.
+Its simplicity belies its power, making it accessible to developers of all skill levels while providing the capabilities needed for enterprise-grade applications.

 ## Architecture